-APPENDIX E GUIDELINES FOR GRANTEES AND BORROWERS
+APPENDIX E GUIDELINES FOR GRANTEES

-The lists below details the documents/records that State Auditors would need to review in the event of a grant or loan being audited.
-Grantees and borrowers should ensure that such records are maintained for each funded project.
+The lists below details the documents/records that State Auditors would need to review in the event of a grant being audited.
+Grantees should ensure that such records are maintained for each funded project for a minimum of three years after termination of the grant agreement.

-- ✤ Internal Controls - 1) Organization chart (e.g. Agency's overall organization chart and organization chart for the grant or loan funded Program/Project) - 2) Written internal procedures and flowcharts for the following: - a) Receipts and deposits - b) Disbursements - c) State reimbursement requests - d) Grant or loan expenditure tracking - e) Guidelines, policy, and procedures on grant or loan funded Program/Project - 3) Audit reports of the Agency internal control structure and/or financial statements within the last two years - 4) Prior audit reports on grant or loan funded Program/Project - 🌭 Grants or Loans - 1) Original grant or loan agreement, any amendment(s) and budget modification documents - 2) A listing of all bond-funded grants or loans received from the State - 3) A listing of all other funding sources for each Program/Project - 🏷 Contracts - 1) All subcontractor and consultant contracts and related or partners documents, if applicable - 2) Contracts between the Agency and member agencies as related to the grant or loan funded Program/Project - ✤ Invoices - 1) Invoices from vendors and subcontractors for expenditures submitted to the State for payments under the grant or loan - 2) Documentation linking subcontractor invoices to State reimbursement, requests and related grant or loan budget line items - 3) Reimbursement requests submitted to the State for the grant or loan - Solution Cash Documents - 1) Receipts (copies of warrants) showing payments received from the State - 2) Deposit slips (or bank statements) showing deposit of the payments received from the State - 3) Cancelled checks or disbursement documents showing payments made to vendors, subcontractors, consultants, and/or agents under the grants or loans - 4) Bank statements showing the deposit of the receipts - Accounting Records - 1) Ledgers showing entries for or loan receipts and cash disbursements - 2) Ledgers showing receipts and cash disbursement entries of other funding sources
+- b Internal Controls - 1) Organization chart (e.g. Agency's overall organization chart and organization chart for the grant funded Program/Project) - 2) Written internal procedures and flowcharts for the following: - a) Receipts, deposits, and disbursements - b) State reimbursement requests - c) Grant expenditure tracking - d) Guidelines, policy, and procedures on grant funded Program/Project - 3) Audit reports of the Agency's internal control structure and/or financial statements within the last three years - 4) Prior audit reports on grant funded Program/Project - 🏷 Grants - 1) Original grant agreement, any amendment(s) and budget modification documents - 2) A listing of all bond-funded grants received from the State - 3) A listing of all other funding sources for each Program/Project - ♦ Contracts - 1) All subcontractor and consultant contracts and related or partners documents, if applicable - 2) Contracts between the Agency and member agencies as related to the grant funded Program/Project - 🏷 Invoices - 1) Invoices from vendors and subcontractors for expenditures submitted to the State for payments under the grant - 2) Documentation linking subcontractor invoices to State reimbursement, requests and related grant budget line items - 3) Reimbursement requests submitted to the State for the grant - Solution Cash Documents - 1) Receipts (copies of warrants) showing payments received from the State - 2) Deposit slips (or bank statements) showing deposit of the payments received from the State - 3) Cancelled checks or disbursement documents showing payments made to vendors, subcontractors, consultants, and/or agents under the grant - 4) Bank statements showing the deposit of the receipts - ✤ Accounting Records - 1) Ledgers showing entries for grant receipts and cash disbursements - 2) Ledgers showing receipts and cash disbursement entries of other funding sources - 3) Bridging documents that tie the general ledger to requests for grant reimbursement

-- 3) Bridging documents that tie the general ledger to requests for grant or loan reimbursement - Solution Costs - 1) Supporting documents showing the calculation of administration costs - ♥ Personnel - 1) List of all contractors and Agency staff that worked on the grant or loan funded Program/Project - 2) Payroll records including timesheets for contractor staff and the Agency personnel who provided services charged to the program - ✤ Project Files - 1) All supporting documentation maintained in the project files - 2) All grant or loan related correspondence
+- Solution Costs - 1) Supporting documents showing the calculation of administration costs - ♥ Personnel - 1) List of all contractors and Agency staff that worked on the grant funded Program/Project - 2) Payroll records including timesheets for contractor staff and the Agency personnel who provided services charged to the program - ✤ Project Files - 1) All supporting documentation maintained in the project files - 2) All grant related correspondence